How to use TikTok for business

 24th June 2021

 Even if you don’t use TikTok, one of your friends certainly does, because in just four years (with most of its popularity growing over the past two years), TikTok has over 689 million active users.
-That’s bigger than SnapChat, Twitter and Pinterest, who have all been around far longer and it's the fastest-growing social media platform.
+That’s bigger than SnapChat, Twitter and Pinterest, who have all been around far longer and it's the fastest-growing of social media platforms.
 But it’s not just reserved for Gen-Z - it's the leading destination for short form!

 However, it is a tough platform to crack!
 With no clear definition of TikTok’s algorithm, content relies purely on a spider’s web-based engagement structure, which pushes videos to more user’s feeds, when more people engage with it.
 The higher the engagement rate, the more people will see your video content.

 Creating compelling TikTok-friendly micro-content that aligns with your brand’s tone of voice, doesn't sell too hard, but still makes it clear that you have something to sell, is challenging!
-But with multiple products selling out as a result of viral promotional or user-generated content videos (from reusable straws to yoga leggings), when done right, TikTok provides an incredible avenue for brand awareness and elevation, and is now even forming part of basic social media strategies everywhere.
+But with multiple products selling out as a result of viral promotional or user-generated content videos (from reusable straws to yoga leggings), when done right, TikTok provides an incredible avenue for brand awareness and elevation, and is now even forming part of basic social media marketing strategies everywhere.

 TikTok is based on UGC, so use this to your advantage – it’s free advertising!
 This is particularly good if you have a physical product to push.
 For example, Nike has received over 929 million views on its hashtag #Nike, which shows users wearing their clothes.
 Nike then reuses this content on its own page to push the products it showcases.
 Remember, people buy from people!